A Paradigm Shift to Assembly-like Finite Element Model Updating: Introduction

 \section{Introduction}

-Over the last three decades, increasing computational power has allowed for the rapid development of finite element model updating (FEMU) methods \cite{Cao2023}. {This is because a general mismatch between the finite element models (FEMs) and the real systems they are meant to describe usually exists.}
+Over the last three decades, increasing computational power has allowed for the rapid development of finite element model updating (FEMU) methods \cite{Cao2023}.
+This is because a general mismatch between the finite element models (FEMs) and the real systems they are meant to describe usually exists \cite{Tao2025}.

 In \cite{Alkayem2018}, FEMU techniques are divided into two categories: direct and indirect methods.
-The former is not suitable for practical engineering applications as (i) they require very precise measurements of the structural vibration response, (ii) have a high sensitivity to noise, (iii) cannot be used with truncated data and (iv) are prone to lose symmetry in the FEM matrix.
-However, indirect, or iterative, methods accommodate these drawbacks.
+The former is not suitable for practical engineering applications as (i) they require very precise measurements of the structural vibration response, (ii) have a high sensitivity to noise, (iii) cannot be used with truncated data and (iv) are prone to lose symmetry in the FEM matrix. {Nevertheless, some practical applications exist in the literature.
+Direct methods include the direct matrix approach, which performs a single-step update via matrix mixing (a modal outer-product expansion of the inverse of the mass and stiffness matrices), as shown in }\cite{Jull2019}{ for a steel T-structure model.
+In contrast, eigenstructure assignment methods update existing system matrices through state-feedback control that reassigns eigenvalue–eigenvector pairs using a gain matrix, thereby modifying the transient response.
+This is demonstrated in }\cite{Sen2013}{ on two numerical FEM.} However, indirect, or iterative, methods accommodate these drawbacks.
 Moreover, iterative methods, driven by the minimisation of penalty functions, can require a heavy computational burden.
 This happens for evolutionary techniques, such as genetic algorithms (GAs) \cite{Dessena2022d}.
 Hence, surrogate-based techniques can be employed for more efficient use of computational power.
 This is done in \cite{Yang2017} for the FEMU of numerical and benchmark structures using the well-known efficient global optimization (EGO) on frequency domain data.
 In order to improve the local capabilities of a global algorithm like EGO, an enhanced version of EGO, the refined efficient global optimisation (rEGO) has been proposed in \cite{Dessena2022c,Dessena2022d}. rEGO was successfully applied to numerical and experimental systems for damage detection via FEMU.
 The reader interested in a more comprehensive review on FEMU can refer to \cite{Mottershead1993} and~\cite{Friswell1995}, while for thorough reviews of {indirect} methods, the works of \cite{Marwala2010} and \cite{Alkayem2018} are suggested.